JoviMetzger/42Project-Philosophers/README.md

 - While sleeping, they cannot eat or think.
 - Philosophers need to eat regularly and should never starve.
 - They don't communicate with each other or know when another philosopher is about to die.
-- Additionally, there are forks on the table, one for each philosopher.
+- Additionally, there are forks on the table, one for each philosopher. <br>
   To eat, a philosopher must use both their left and right forks.

 **Problem Solving** <br>
 To solve the Dining Philosophers problem, philosophers use forks as a shared resource.
 They must acquire the mutex associated with each fork before picking them up to avoid conflicts with other philosophers.
 If a philosopher can't acquire both forks, they must release any acquired forks and retry later.
 This ensures that each philosopher can eat without interfering with others.